Oripi/wix-covid-wishlist/README.md

 }
 ```
 the `show` and `hide` functions do... exactly what you expect, they show and hide the element and the extra parameter is the animation used to show and hide the element (the full list can be found in the documentation). we also added some code to hide it after 3 seconds so it won't just hang there...
-> Note: make sure you use the correct Id for the popup.
+> Note: make sure you are using the correct Id for the popup.

 ### Time to build the Wishlist!